 As an investor in the association, your investment is managed regularly.
-Among other things, management involves consideration for the many different risk factors in the investment markets.
+Among other things, the management involves consideration for the many different risk factors in the investment markets.
 The risk factors vary from fund to fund.
 Some risks affect notably the equity funds; others affect notably the bond funds, while other risk factors affect both types of funds.

-One of the most important risk factors - and this is one that investors must take into account themselves - is the selection of funds.
+One of the most important risk factors - and this is one which investors must be aware of themselves - is the selection of funds.
 Investors should be aware that there is always a risk involved in investing and that the individual funds invest within their investment area no matter how the market develops.
-This means that if, for instance, an investor has decided to invest in a fund that has Danish equities as its investment area, this area will be maintained no matter whether the equities rise or decline in value.
+This means that if, for instance, an investor has decided to invest in a fund that has Danish bonds as its investment area, this area will be maintained no matter whether the value of the relevant bonds rises or falls.